|

 FORWARD

-On a recent Saturday evening in
+On a Saturday evening in

-July 2001, SSQQ instructor Daryl Armstrong and his fabulous wife Joanne escorted about 30 SSQQ Faithfuls on a trip to 5 different venues in search of the Perfect
+July 2001, SSQQ instructor Daryl Armstrong and his fabulous wife Joanne escorted about 30 SSQQ

-Margarita.
+I watched them.
 Yes, I admit I was with them.
 There are too many pictures floating around to deny it.

-Before I start my story about the Margarita Tour, there are some things I have wanted to tell the world about Daryl Armstrong for a long time and this is a good
+Daryl's Margarita Tour, there are some things I have wanted to tell the world about Daryl Armstrong for a long time and this is a good

 In fact it is this incredible talent that irritates the heck out

-of me.
-Like Salieri to Mozart, Daryl reminds me at every turn how
+laugh.
+Daryl reminds me at every turn how

 a true extrovert operates.